With the help of a stand mixer, homemade focaccia bread is far easier than you’d expect. There’s no kneading by hand (hallelujah!).

 With a deeply intense roasted garlic and sun dried tomato flavor, we know you’ll love this focaccia as much as we do.
 And the texture?!
 So good.
 The exterior is chewy, but the inside is still tender.
 Your loved ones will thank you for prioritizing homemade carbs in their lives!

 *This post was sponsored by California Sun Dry.
 All opinions remain my own.
 I only support and promote brands that I believe in and use in my own kitchen – I hope you’ll check them out!
 Thank you for supporting the brands that make Well Seasoned possible.

 If you make Roasted Garlic and Sun-Dried Tomato Focaccia, please let me know by leaving a review below!

-For dishes I love to serve alongside focaccia, check out the following:
+For dishes we love to serve alongside focaccia bread, check out the following: